 One component of group therapy associated with positive treatment outcome is group cohesion, considered the most significant of the relationship constructs (e.g., alliance, group climate, and group atmosphere) in the clinical and empirical literature on groups (Burlingame et al., 2018).
-Cohesion refers to a network of affective bonds that forms the base for therapeutic work in the group process (Joyce et al., 2007).
+Cohesion refers to a network of affective bonds that forms the basis for therapeutic work in the group process (Joyce et al., 2007).
 Group cohesiveness in its most basic form refers to the attractiveness of a group for its members (Yalom, 1995).
-Yalom (1995) has claimed repeatedly that group cohesiveness is essential for effective treatment; that it is a necessary condition for meaningful work and change to occur in group therapy (Jennings & Deming, 2017; Yalom, 1995).
+Yalom (1995) has claimed that group cohesiveness is essential for effective treatment and it is seen as a necessary condition for meaningful work and change to occur in the context of group therapy (Jennings & Deming, 2017; Yalom, 1995).

-The construct of cohesion was defined by Burlingame, McClendon, and Alonso (2011) they as vertical and horizontal cohesion.
-Vertical cohesion refers to a member’s perception of the group leader (competence, genuineness, and warmth) and horizontal cohesion describes a member’s relationship with other group members and also with the group as a whole.
-Burlingame, McClendon and Alonso (2011) conducted a meta-analysis examining the relationship between cohesion and treatment outcome among psychotherapy groups in 40 studies published over four decades.
-They found a positive correlation between cohesion and group therapy outcomes for groups across different settings when outcome was defined as a reduction in symptom distress or improvement in interpersonal functioning.
+The construct of cohesion was defined by Burlingame, McClendon, and Alonso (2011) as involving vertical and horizontal cohesion.
+Vertical cohesion refers to a member’s perception of the group leader (competence, genuineness, and warmth) and horizontal cohesion describes a member’s relationship with other group members and with the group as a whole.
+Burlingame, McClendon and Alonso (2011) conducted a meta-analysis examining the relationship between cohesion and treatment outcomes among psychotherapy groups in 40 studies published over four decades, finding a positive correlation between cohesion and group therapy outcomes for groups across different settings when outcome was defined as a reduction in symptom distress or improvement in interpersonal functioning.
 Clinical practice has also identified group cohesiveness as essential for achieving treatment benefits for adult offenders (Marshall and Burton, 2010).
 In the context of delinquent populations, the level of group cohesion is described in the literature as a strong and significant predictor of successful achievement of treatment goals and as a precondition for desired change (e.g., Lloyd, Hanby, & Serin, 2014).

 In Israel, the primary model of group therapy implemented in the adult probation service is open groups.
-Open groups do not have a preset end date.
+Open groups do not have a pre-set end date.
 They are ongoing by nature, with the group composition changing constantly (Sheriff and Pollak, 2008).
 This model allows for relative flexibility, which facilitates the joining of new members and the exit of participants who have completed their treatment or who did not integrate successfully into the group.
-Through the open group model, mutual assistance and support are made available to participants who share similar life stresses (Schopler and Galinsky, 2006).
-Given that the group climate, particularly the cohesiveness of the group, is significantly related to the positive benefits that result from treatment (Burlingame et al., 2011; Frost et al., 2009; Marshall and Burton, 2010), it is imperative to examine the level of cohesiveness achieved in an open group whose members composition changes over the course of treatment.
-The current study focused on the relationship between group cohesion and the reduction in recidivism among adult offenders.
+The open group model offers mutual assistance and support to participants who share similar life stresses (Schopler and Galinsky, 2006).
+Given that the group climate, particularly the group’s cohesiveness, is significantly related to the positive benefits that result from treatment (Burlingame et al., 2011; Frost et al., 2009; Marshall and Burton, 2010), the level of cohesiveness achieved in an open group whose members’ composition changes over the course of treatment must be examined.
+The current study focuses on the relationship between group cohesion and the reduction in recidivism among adult offenders.

 Group Cohesion in Open Groups

 In his book The Theory and Practice of Group Psychotherapy, Irvin Yalom (1995) identified the concept of group cohesion as one of the important therapeutic forces in groups.
 This critical therapeutic factor relates to the human need to belong to groups, bolstering the approach that an individual’s personal development can occur only in the context of interpersonal relationships in a group setting.
-Cohesive group, according to Yalom (1995) enable group members to feel a sense of belonging, acceptance and personal validity, much like the therapeutic relationship in individual therapy.
+Cohesive groups, according to Yalom (1995) enable group members to feel a sense of belonging, acceptance, and personal validity, much like the therapeutic relationship in individual therapy.